green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 If you are using a standard cronjob mechanism to trigger the GMT you can use the `idle-time-end` to force a fixed sleep time.

 ### 12. Mount your `/tmp` on `/tmpfs`

-Since we extensively write the output of the `metric-providers` to `/tmp` on the host system this should be an in-memory filesytem.
+Since we extensively write the output of the `metric-providers` to `/tmp` on the host system this should be an in-memory filesystem.
 Otherwise it might skew with your measurement as disk-writes can be quite costly.

 On Ubuntu you can use `sudo systemctl enable /usr/share/systemd/tmp.mount`